heshida01/iPVP-DRLF/README.md

 # 3 Running
-Download the BiLSTM embedding model [here](http://121.40.214.145:8080/iPVP-DRLP), and put it in the directory named "model";
+Download the BiLSTM embedding model [here](http://121.40.214.145:8080/iPVP-DRLP), and put it in the directory named "Model";

 Changing working dir to iAVP-DRLF-main, and then running the following command: